 Is There An At-Home Alzheimer's Test?

-Yes and no. Although there is no single, doctor-approved method for determining whether or not Alzheimer's is on the horizon for you or your loved ones, there is a group of questions that can lend insight into the possible presence of Alzheimer's traits.
-These traits do not definitively mean that Alzheimer's will develop, nor that Alzheimer's has already begun to develop; instead, answering these questions can help you determine whether or not you feel you or your loved ones are at risk and can give you peace of mind regarding your immediate future, or give you the courage and determination to keep a close eye on the development of any symptom even broadly related to the disease.
+Yes and no. Although there is no single, doctor-approved method for determining whether Alzheimer's is on the horizon for you or your loved ones, there is a group of questions that can lend insight into the possible presence of Alzheimer's traits.
+These traits do not definitively mean that Alzheimer's will develop, nor that Alzheimer's has already begun to develop; instead, answering these questions can help you determine whether or not you feel you or your loved ones are at risk, and can give you peace of mind regarding your immediate future, or the courage and determination to keep a close eye on the development of any symptom even broadly related to the disease.

 Alzheimer's is arguably one of the most difficult diagnoses to receive.
-While no one wants to come down with any form of illness or disease, Alzheimer's can be frightening for many because the prospect of slowly losing your memory and your sense of self can feel immediately alienating, overwhelming, and downright terrifying, no matter how mild or severe the condition might be in its infancy.
+While no one wants to come down with any form of illness or disease, Alzheimer's can be frightening for many because the prospect of slowly losing your memory and your sense of self can feel immediately alienating, overwhelming, and scary, no matter how mild or severe the condition might be in its infancy.
 Alzheimer's is not a diagnosis that you can go alone; in this disease, family members and friends suffer alongside, struggling to help keep memories and bonds alive as the mind works hard to let go.

 Alzheimer's can cause a lot of fear and uncertainty in the lives of people who have received a diagnosis, as well as their loved ones.
 Support groups can be immensely helpful in navigating the fear and grief inherent in Alzheimer's diagnoses, as can therapists and counselors.
 Learning how to effectively, safely, and appropriately express and manage grief is an important skill to learn if you or your loved one has been diagnosed with Alzheimer's disease, and mental health professionals may be able to help create plans to do just that.